nigmasilmi/css-grid-going-further/README.md

 - What if we want to separate those two parts and in certain viewport widths, place one at each side?
 - The answer is: we make the sidebar a grid container (with inheritance)
 - then make the sidebar span the original width
+- To solve the issue of empty space between sidebar sections in opposite sides: set the height of the new grid item.
+Exploit the way the browser bahaves, set height of the new grid container (sidebar) to be 0 height and let the browser show it because we haven't set a rul to overflow hidden.